banku27/Flutter-Riverpod/README.md

 Let's begin by a UserNotifier class that extends StateNotifier.
 This class will contain methods to update the name and age of a user.

+class UserNotifier extends StateNotifier<User> {

+UserNotifier(): super(User());

+void updateName(String newName){
+void updateAge(int newAge) {
+state name = newName:
+state age = newAge:
+}
+}

+Now, we can use the StateNotifierProvider to provide the UserNotifier to our application.
+We need to specify the data type of the state, which in our case is User.

+final userProvider = StateNotifier Provider((ref) => UserNotifier());

+To access the state and update its values, we can use the ref.watch method.
+This will give us access to the UserNotifier and its state.

+final user = ref.watch(userProvider);

+Now, we can update the name and age of the user by calling the updateName and updateAge methods

+user.updateName("Banku');
+user.updateAge (25):

+By using the StateNotifierProvider and StateNotifier, we can easily manage and update the state of our application

+Earlier, we used the state controller with the state provider.
+However, now with the state notifier provider, we can access the entire class and call methods like updateName easily.
+This allows us to have all our business logic in one class and create multiple functions.